bellizio/angular-universal-pwa/README.md

 ## Build the universal app

-Run `npm run build:universal` to build the universal app for production purposes.
+Run `npm run build:ssr` to build the universal app for production purposes.
 See the [Angular Universal Docs](https://angular.io/guide/universal) for more information.

 ## Serve the universal app

-Run `npm run serve:universal` to serve the production app locally. **NOTE**: `npm run build:universal` must be run prior to running the serve command.
+Run `npm run serve:ssr` to serve the production app locally. **NOTE**: `npm run build:ssr` must be run prior to running the serve command.

 ## Further help